Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 During the shortest day in the winter (winter Solstice) the sun doesn't come up until around 10:15 am.
 And it sets at around 3:30pm.
 That means the sun only shines for a little over 6 hours on the shortest day of the year.

-Alaska's largest city actually enjoys more daylight hours than anyplace in the “lower 49” (the rest of the United States) with more than 19 hours of daylight during summer Solstice (the longest day of the year).
+Alaska's largest city enjoys more daylight hours than anywhere else in the “lower 49” (the rest of the United States) with more than 19 hours of daylight during the summer Solstice (the longest day of the year).

-And celebrations on that day in Anchorage include late night baseball games and golf T-times as late as 10:00pm.
+Celebrations on that day in Anchorage include late-night baseball games and golf T-times as late as 10:00pm.

 Way back in 1916, Captain (Cap) Austin E. Lathrop opened the Empress Movie Theater on 4th avenue.
-It was the first movie theatre in Anchorage, and it was located just down the street from where the 4th Avenue theater would eventually be constructed.
+It was the first movie theatre in Anchorage, located just down the street from where the 4th Avenue theater would join the town's landscape.

 The Lathrop movie empire included the production of at least one movie, “The Chechakos”, shot in 1922 on location in Denali Park and Girdwood, Alaska.
-Interiors were filmed in a 7,000 square foot movie studio constructed in downtown Anchorage.
-Many local residents were used as actors in crowd scenes.
+A 7,000 square foot movie studio in downtown Anchorage housed the movie's interior sets.
+Many local residents happily appeared as actors in crowd scenes.

 Notice in the ad above that adult tickets to the world premier movie were .40 cents, with tickets for children under 11 years were .15 cents.